 "Aye, when, I wonder?
 You talk as if I were a young man, instead of an old fellow who can't wait for his bread till new-fashioned schemes are tried, and the old ones found to be best.
 When, I say?"

-"When we make trial of fair play between nation and nation; which will be after next after July, Mr. Short, you will soon be at your loom again.
+"When we make trial of fair play between nation and nation; which will be after next July."

+"And here is May now," observed Mrs. Cooper.
+"If no more silk is to be smuggled after July, Mr. Short, you will soon be at your loom again.
 I wish I could think that the French gentleman would be comfortable after that time; but I fear the feeling against him is too strong to go down so soon."